steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Test+Host.md

 ### Audio Input

-In this section you can select the audio source of your plug-in for the Main Input Audio Bus and for the Aux Input Audio Bus ([Side-chain](../FAQ/Index.md) **<- Unfertig**: if available) between:
+In this section you can select the audio source of your plug-in for the Main Input Audio Bus and for the Aux Input Audio Bus ([Side-chain](../FAQ/Index.md) **<- link to be competed later**: if available) between:
 - A sine wave
 - Noise
 - Silence